takeya/DroidBench/README.md

 THIS FORK
 ==========
-in this for the eclipse project has been converted to an android-studio project with gradle file for easy build. further more the sources of password fields have been replaced with IMEI ID of the device for scan engine which do not check for password fields.
+in this project, the eclipse project has been converted to an android-studio project with gradle files for easy build.
+Further more the sources of password fields have been replaced with IMEI ID of the device for scan engines which do not check for password fields.

 DroidBench 2.0